A topic from the subject of Nomenclature in Chemistry.

 Introduction

 In chemistry, nomenclature is the systematic naming of chemical compounds.
-Organic compounds are compounds that contain carbon, and they are typically more complex than inorganic compounds.
-As a result, the nomenclature of organic compounds is more complex as well.
+Organic compounds are compounds that contain carbon and are typically more complex than inorganic compounds.
+Therefore, the nomenclature of organic compounds is also more complex.

 Basic Concepts